PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

       ```
 8. Create your service on the [PlanQK](https://platform.planqk.de) platform with the `user_code.zip` file.

-### Detailed Version
+## Detailed Version

 You should solely focus on the development of great quantum algorithms.
 Our platform helps you to transforming them into services that can be called by external customers via standardized HTTP interfaces.
 In order to deploy your algorithm as a service and to provide them in the quantum service store, you need to follow these steps:

 1. Embed your python code into our user code template.
-2. Test your service locally with Docker.
+2. Test your service locally and with Docker.
 3. Deploy the service on the PlanQK platform.

 Each of these points will be discussed in detail in the upcoming sections.